Ge rum i Bröllopsgåln din hund!: Reception and legacy

 The critic Bo Nordstrand notes that Lönnroth draws a parallel between the Biblical wedding at Cana in Galilee and the epistle's wedding at Bensvarvars, and agrees that there is a "dialectic between the religious and the Bacchanalian".
 Like his contemporaries, Bellman wrote drinking songs that parody preaching and quote from the Bible and the book of Psalms, with Fredman as the opposite of a preacher; and he treats a wide range of ceremonies from weddings, baptisms, funerals, balls, society chapter rituals, and trials to military parades with parody and burlesque.
 Lönnroth states that a frequent pattern in the Epistles is for a serious ceremony gradually to disintegrate into pure farce.
 He notes for instance that this is seen not only in Epistle 40's descent into a brawl and wild rioting but also in Epistle 54, "Never an Iris": at the end of a sad and solemn funeral "at Corporal Boman's grave in St Katrina churchyard", Fredman "tactlessly" advises the widow to "choose a new Corporal [by sitting] on a folding bench [with another man]".

 The Bellman Society wrote of the composition that "The catastrophic wedding at Bensvarvars, a pub in Södermalm, is a tumult that is developed at breakneck tempo.
 It starts with a chimney fire and ends with a resounding brawl where the officiating priest helps himself to the collection for a hospital."

-Göran Hassler states in his annotated selection of Bellman's work that the Epistle has been recorded in interestingly different interpretations by Sven-Bertil Taube on his 1963 album Carl Michael Bellman, Volume 2 (HMV), and by Cornelis Vreeswijk on his 1971 album Spring mot Ulla, spring!
+Göran Hassler states in his annotated selection of Bellman's work that the Epistle has been recorded in interestingly different interpretations by Sven-Bertil Taube on his 1963 album Carl Michael Bellman, Volume 2 (His Master's Voice), and by Cornelis Vreeswijk on his 1971 album Spring mot Ulla, spring!
 Cornelis sjunger Bellman (Philips).
 The Epistle has been translated into German.